 He has experimented with Arabidopsis, Medicago and Rice plants; employed a wide-range of genomic, transcriptomic and proteomic tools; and utilized various microscopic imaging techniques.
 Also he has experience with several bioinformatics tools, tissue culture and CRISPR/Cas9-mediated gene editing.

 Max has a background in biotechnology, forest and environmental science, He got fascinated by biogeochemistry and specifically nutrient behavior in soils and plants.
-Currently, he is working to synthesize and characterize hydroxyapatite nanoparticles in order to study uptake pathways into plants by using different imaging techniques such as confocal microscopy, LA-ICP-MS, and soon TEM-EDXS.
+Currently, he is working to investigate the behavior of water films on leaf surfaces and the induction of hydraulic activation of stomata.
+He uses confocal microscopy, x-ray microtomography, laser ablation ICP-MS, and gas exchange analyser systems.
 Hereby, he wants to contribute to the development of a new generation of efficient fertilizers in order to reduce environmental and social impacts of resource overuse.

 Lena Asta Byrgesen